 As screenwriter Chris Terrio observes, “Both Bruce and Lex are billionaires, both are orphans, and both are obsessed with Superman’s absolute power.
 They have, at a point, the same agenda: stop Superman at any cost.
 But Bruce’s motives are basically good, while Lex is pathological.”

-All three men—Clark, Bruce and Lex—are products of what was bequeathed them by absent fathers or memories of fathers who are gone, another theme explored in the story.
+All three men—Clark, Bruce, and Lex—are products of what was bequeathed them by absent fathers or memories of fathers who are gone, another theme explored in the story.
 Each man is struggling in his own way: Bruce, who is older now than his father ever was; Clark, who is righting wrongs for a ghost; and Lex, whose relationship with his father was…less than idyllic.

 After what took place at the end of the previous film, it just might be plausible, the filmmakers posited, that Bruce and Lex would direct a common anger toward Superman.

-Screenwriter David S. Goyer notes, “Super Hero movies tend to happen in a vacuum—epic damage happens and everyone just sort of goes back to what they were doing.
+Screenwriter David S. Goyer notes, “Superhero movies tend to happen in a vacuum—epic damage happens and everyone just sort of goes back to what they were doing.
 In our view, it would really scar not just the city or the nation, but the world.
-It wasn’t intentional on Superman’s part, but a lot of people became fearful afterwards, and that’s the impetus that causes Bruce to become suspicious of him.
+It wasn’t intentional on Superman’s part, but a lot of people became fearful afterward, and that’s the impetus that causes Bruce to become suspicious of him.
 Lex uses that wedge issue, that nascent mistrust brewing in the general public, to foment that.”

 Similarly, to carry Lex Luthor into 2016, Terrio recalls asking himself, “What would a capitalist gone mad look like today?”
 Looking for real-world inspiration from many of the world’s largest high-tech corporations, he found an environment that “often cultivates eccentricity as a virtue and rewards outside-the-box innovation.”
 Adding those qualities to a damaged psyche, he re-imagined Lex as “a younger, brilliant, post-modern villain aware of his own villainy who has chosen to use his wealth and power to bring down one whose own power appears limitless.”